Mirzipan/Homm3_BG_Database/docs/units/familiars.md

 | Abilities | - | :unit_passive: Whenever an enemy casts a [:spellpower:](../spells/index.md) from hand, they must discard 1 card from hand. | :unit_passive: Whenever an enemy cast a [:spellpower:](../spells/index.md) from hand, they must discard 1 card from hand. |

+## Notes

+- **Pack, Neutral** - As long as Familiars are in play, the enemy player can only cast a [spell](../spells/index.md) if they can discard a card (the discard is treated as a cost of playing the spell).
+If they have no card to discard, they can not play any [spells](../spells/index.md).

 ## Comes With

 - [Inferno Expansion](../content/inferno_expansion.md)